Chart Color Schemes

 Population

-Population growth drivers in Lilydale are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Lilydale are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-For areas not covered by this data, AreaSearch utilised VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group were applied across all areas for years 2032 to 2041.
-Population projections indicate an above median growth, with the suburb expected to expand by 3,536 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 17.4% over the 17 years.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Looking ahead, an above median population growth is projected for the Lilydale (Vic.)
+(SA2), with expectations of an increase by 3,535 persons to 2041.
+This reflects a total increase of 17.1% over the 17-year period based on aggregated SA2-level projections.

 Frequently Asked Questions - Population